jairus-m/mlops-du/assignments/movie-sentiment-aws/README.md

 ```
 While these AWS credentials are really only used in production, they are needed locally for Terraform for authentication in order to run CLI commands like `plan` and `apply` as well as for passing directly to the EC2 instances at launch time.

+ > **Note**: You can find these credentials in the [AWS Academy Cloud Foundations – Sandbox](https://labs.vocareum.com/main/main.php?m=editor&asnid=4281178&stepid=4281179&hideNavBar=1).
+From the Vocareum main page: Details > AWS: Show > AWS CLI: Show > Copy and Paste the CLI details into this local `.env` file.
+Putting it here instead of your ` ~/.aws/credentials` file allows for Terraform to pick up on the credentials and also makes it easier to reproduce my steps for this isolated project.

 ### AWS Deployment with Terraform